ellieyhyang/wikiPageClassification/README.md

 Both modles will be tested using the Term Frequency matrix of the testing set build using the same bag of 20k words.

+## Folders

+* Classification-Models: PySpark implementations of the classification models on the 20k-dimension term frequency matrix
+* Classification-Models-Reduced-Feature-Matrix: PySpark implementations of the classifications models on the reduced term frequency matrix
+* data: contains a small dataset for testing the model implementations and links to the full datasets
+* notebooks: contains Jupyter Notebooks that demostrate examples of running the codes